 The following table presents selected historical financial information.
 This selected historical financial data should be read in conjunction with our Consolidated Financial Statements and the Notes thereto appearing elsewhere in this Report and the information contained in "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."
-The selected historical financial data as of and for each of the years in the five-year period ended December 31, 2017 was derived from our audited financial statements.
-In the opinion of management, the information presented reflects all adjustments, including normal and recurring accruals, considered necessary for a fair presentation of the results of such periods.
+The selected historical financial data as of December 31, 2018 and 2017 and for each of the years in the three-year period ended December 31, 2018 was derived from our audited financial statements that appear in this Form 10-K. The selected historical financial data as of December 31, 2018 and 2017 and for each of the years in the three-year period ended December 31, 2018 was derived from our audited financial statements that appear in this Form 10-K. The selected historical financial data as of December 31, 2016, 2015 and 2014 and for the two-year period ended December 31, 2015 was derived from our audited financial statements that do not appear in this Form 10-K. In the opinion of management, the information presented reflects all adjustments, including normal and recurring accruals, considered necessary for a fair presentation of the results of such periods.